Heatblur-Simulations/f-14-manual/src/systems/nav_com/ahrs.md

 direct analog display and to the CSDC where it is converted to digital information for the VDIG, MDIG, and the WCS.
 Additionally, the autopilot gets its heading reference from the AHRS.

-> **Note:** The only analog cockpit display for magnetic heading is the BDHI.
+> 💡 The only analog cockpit display for magnetic heading is the BDHI.
 The HUD, VDI, TID,
 > HSD, and multiple display indicator are digital and receive their inputs from the AHRS through the
 > CSDC.
 Thus. in case of a CSDC failure, the only magnetic heading is displayed on the BDHI.